 He was the second Pakistani to score a Test debut hundred, Khalid Ibadulla being the only other, having scored 166 at Karachi against Australia in 1964 on his test debut.
 Just when Pakistan might have been thinking of a score of over 500, P.J.
 Petherick struck at 336, getting Javed Miandad, Wasim Raja, and Intikhab with successive deliveries to claim a debut hat-trick.

-New Zealand’s dismissal for a paltry 157 runs on a good batting strip surprised everyone but perhaps lack of match practice and two tiring days in the field adversely affected the concentration of their batsmen, who were un-easy first against the seam bowling of Sarfraz Nawaz and Imran Khan and later the brilliant leg-spin bowling of Mushtaq and Intikhab Alam, who was included in the Pakistan team half an hour before the commencement of the match in place of Sikander Bakht.
+New Zealand’s dismissal for a paltry 157 runs on a good batting strip surprised everyone, but perhaps lack of match practice and two tiring days in the field adversely affected the concentration of their batsmen, who were uneasy first against the seam bowling of Sarfraz Nawaz and Imran Khan and later the brilliant leg-spin bowling of Mushtaq and Intikhab Alam, who were included in the Pakistan team half an hour before the commencement of the match in place of Sikander Bakht.

-Forced to follow on, the Kiwis fared better in the second innings.
-Therefore, the brilliant innings played by Mike Burgess (111) and R.W Anderson (92) and rearguard action by W.K Lees and Richard Hadlee (42 each) left Pakistan to score 101 for victory, with a time of little consequence.
-Majid Khan and Sadiq Muhammad scored 49 for the first wicket but then the fall of Mushtaq and Zaheer in quick succession led to a revival of New Zealand hopes.
+Forced to follow on, the Kiwis fared better in the second inning.
+Therefore, the brilliant innings played by Mike Burgess (111) and R.W.
+Anderson (92) and rearguard action by W.K.
+Lees and Richard Hadlee (42 each) left Pakistan to score 101 for victory with little consequence.
+Majid Khan and Sadiq Muhammad scored 49 for the first wicket, but then the fall of Mushtaq and Zaheer in quick succession led to a revival of New Zealand hopes.

 Javed Miandad, with the confidence of 163 runs in the first inning behind him, soon put an end to this.
 His winning stroke, a beautiful six off P.J.
 Petherick, brought the first-ever victory to Pakistan at the Gaddafi Stadium, which was commissioned 16 years ago.